 Typically, there are no daily builds in web development, but you can properly tag and check your commits.
 The thing is that most web development projects are organized in sprints where you agree (with a client) that you will produce X features in two weeks and publish the code first on staging, and then after testing, into production.
 You also need to have a unified development environment, tools and libraries so that developers don’t step on each other’s toes.

 Tips for your teams: If you’re working on LAMP / WordPress application development use one stable environment like VVV or Scotchbox, and then stick to it.
 All developers should use only one dev environment, set of tools and libraries so that there are no discrepancies in building projects.
 Bitbucket also supports continuous integration and selenium testing via BrowserStack, but you can also use a standalone OpenSource Jenkins server and Selenium testing suite.
 Free.

 4. Do you have a bug database?

-Tips for your team: if you manage a small team, start with Google sheets.
+Tips for your team: if you manage a small team, start with Google Sheets.
 These are flexible, but powerful tools for communicating various work aspects.
-In some way, full blown project management tools will never have the flexibility of Google sheets (and small teams need to stay flexible).
-Reason for this is that you can organize sheet of data anyway you like and anyway you can.
+In some way, full-blown project management tools will never have the flexibility of Google Sheets (and small teams need to stay flexible).
+The reason for this is that you can organize a sheet of data any way you like and any way you can.
 You can also color code it, bold it,

 strikethrough, make c4lcul4ti0ns and rearrange rows & columns to fit your project needs.